Alphish/gm-community-toolbox/Docs/Reference/Functions/lerp_angle.md

 [Go to source](/Community%20Toolbox/scripts/utils_CommunityToolboxMath/utils_CommunityToolboxMath.gml#L85)

-Calculates the angle interpolated between a starting and destination angle for the given fraction amount.
+Calculates the angle (in degrees) interpolated between a starting and destination angle for the given fraction amount.

 ###### Arguments